| Overview | Group | Tree | Graph | Index | Concepts |

 must be supplied as arguments to the macro.
 Each data member is defined by its type

 class being defined.
-Besides the definition of the class nameI
+Besides the definition of the class nameI, this macro also

 You are not obliged to use this macro to define ternary predicates on arbitrary objects.